GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Many people do not know that BC’s laws are the most sympathetic laws in all of Canada to people who have been unfairly treated in a family members Will.
+Many people do not know that BC’s laws are the most sympathetic laws in all of Canada to people who have been unfairly treated in a family member’s will.
 Many provinces allow a testator to exercise almost complete discretion over how their estate is divided, even if it leaves their loved ones penniless.
-BC’ highest court has said that a person’s Will is their last opportunity to do right by their family members, and BC courts regularly vary unfair Wills.
+BC’s highest court has said that a person’s will is their last opportunity to do right by their family members, and BC courts regularly vary unfair wills.

-BC’s Wills, Estates and Succession Act, known as WESA, provides that if a will-maker dies leaving a Will that does not make adequate provision for the proper maintenance and support of the will-maker’s spouse or children, then the court may change the Will to make provision for the spouse or children that it thinks adequate and fair in the circumstances.
+BC’s Wills, Estates and Succession Act (WESA), provides that if a will-maker dies leaving a will that does not make adequate provision for the proper maintenance and support of the will-maker’s spouse or children, then the court may change the will to make provision for the spouse or children that it thinks adequate and fair in the circumstances.
 This can mean the significant rewriting of a will that is not possible in other provinces.

 One last important point to note is that if a spouse or child has not filed court documents to challenge the will within 180 days from date the court issues the grant of probate, the right to challenge the will is typically lost.
 The grant of probate is the formal certificate given by a court that certifies that a will has been proven, validated and registered and which, from that point on, gives the executor the legal authority to execute the will.
 Again, a will challenge must be filed within 180 of the court granting probate of an unfair will.